SnappyJoeGW2/Elementalist-Simulator/README.md

 Because the optimizer runs your actual rotation through the full simulator for every evaluation, the results account for all trait synergies, proc timing, and boon interactions — not just a stat formula.

-**NOTE:** Optimization is much more heavy than Discretize's optimizer, since we run whole rotation for each build.
+**NOTE:** Optimization is much heavier than Discretize's optimizer, since we run whole rotation for each build.
 Using optimizer mainly with 1 prefix selected, but multiple Sigils/Relics (accurate procs) is advised.

 ---